Go back

 Advertising

-Student positions must be advertised to ensure equal opportunity for employment.
-All departments must use the Jobs4Govs system to submit a request to advertise a position.
-After approvals have been acquired, Career Services will post an advertisement for the position.
-Advertisements will be posted on the Jobs4Govs for a minimum of five (5) business days.
+Student positions must be advertised to ensure equal employment opportunities.
+All departments must use the Handshake system to submit a request to advertise a position.
+After approvals are obtained, Career Success Services will post an advertisement for the position.
+Advertisements are posted on Handshake for a minimum of five (5) business days.

-The advertisement will include a job description, pay rate, and qualifications.
-Students must apply for student general campus positions using Jobs4Govs.
+The advertisement will include the job description, pay rate, and qualifications.
+Students must apply for general campus student positions via Handshake.
 At the end of the five-day posting period, a department hiring manager will review all applications, interview, and select the most qualified applicant(s) for the position.

-Before a student begins to work (or begins to train for work), policy dictates that the student must have a Form I-9 on file and that the student’s effective date of hire must be approved by Human Resources.
-Allowing a student to work before approval is acquired from Human Resources violates APSU policy, violates the Immigration Reform and Control Act of 1986/1990, and subjects the University to fines and penalties.
+Before a student begins work (or begins training for work), policy requires that the student have a Form I-9 on file and that the student’s effective date of hire is approved by Human Resources.
+Allowing a student to work before obtaining approval from Human Resources violates APSU policy, the Immigration Reform and Control Act of 1986/1990, and subjects the University to fines and penalties.

 Filling a Student Position

-1. After the department has reviewed all applications, interviewed, and selected the student(s) for hire, a department hiring manager will complete for each student to be hired a Student Employment Request Form.
+1. After the department has reviewed all applications, interviewed, and selected the student(s) for hire, a department hiring manager will complete a Student Employment Request Form for each student to be hired.

 1. The hiring manager submits the Student Employment Request Form.

-1. Career Services will contact the student to inform them they need to attend an orientation session.
-HR will host the orientation session and will collect required documentation from the student during this session.
+1. Career Success Services will contact the student to inform them that they need to attend an orientation session.
+HR will host the orientation session and collect the required documentation from the student during it.

-After the paperwork has been approved by Human Resources, an effective date of employment will be assigned and sent by email to the hiring manager and to the student employee.
+After the paperwork is approved by Human Resources, an effective date of employment will be assigned and emailed to the hiring manager and the student employee.
 The student may then begin work.
 It is IMPERATIVE THAT NO ONE BE ALLOWED TO BEGIN WORKING WITHOUT AUTHORIZATION FROM HR.

-If you have a student employee that is currently employed as a:
+If you have a student employee who is currently employed as a:

 • Graduate Assistant